 Encouraging improved behaviors Parent Coaching

-Using a strategy customized to each individual family, coaches work with caregivers, in the absence of the child, to teach methods and tools that promote attachment and self-esteem while feeding the development of even more positive behaviors.
-Caregivers are able to strengthen bonds while teaching children new and effective ways of interacting with their world.
+Using a strategy customized to each family, coaches work with caregivers, in the absence of the child, to teach methods and tools that promote attachment and self-esteem while feeding the development of even more positive behaviors.
+Caregivers can strengthen bonds while teaching children new and effective ways of interacting with their world.

 Present Moment Parenting